Web Standards

 Features

-1. Expanded dynamic content – we can now publish pieces of content one time, use that piece throughout the site, and only need to update one instance for all changes to synchronize
+1. Expanded dynamic content – we can now publish pieces of content one time then use that piece throughout the site and only need to update one instance for all changes to synchronize

-2. Flexible top navigation – relative to where the user is on the site
+2. Flexible top navigation – this is relative to where the user is on the site and allows users to navigate to different sections without returning to the top navigation bar

-4. On-brand for UT Dallas and JSOM – the university has streamlined their color palette, and we are using those plus a range of neutral colors
+4. On-brand for UT Dallas and JSOM – the university has streamlined its color palette, and we are using those plus a range of neutral colors to stay consistent across our sites

-5. Business-oriented design – use of white and subtle colors
+5. Business-oriented design – the use of white and subtle colors for legibility purposes

-6. Content and design consistency over the entire site
+6. Content and design consistency – to make it easier over the entire site to navigate and be user-friendly

 7. Responsive design – available on all mobile and tablet devices